 This is particularly true when it comes to remote collaboration.
 Despite the many tools at our disposal, one of the biggest complaints among remote workers is how difficult collaboration and communication is online.

 Whether it's something as simple as Google Docs or a job satisfaction form, using tech to support your workplace is the fastest way to make your team more efficient.
+With Paperform, you can choose from over 3,000 apps to integrate with to automate repetitive processes and free up your employees to do more engaging work.

 By this point you might be feeling like there's some changes you could make to your workplace.
 But where do you start?